 9. Give recognition.

-Tell your vendors when their product or services led to a success and be specific about what they do well.
+When talking to vendors, tell them when their product or services led to a success and be specific about what they do well.
 This kind of affirmation will help them know how to continue to best serve you.

 10. Return calls and emails.